LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Primary/Literals/String.md

 "\x05" "five"  // Use string splicing.

 std::string literals, because they're std::string types, can be concatenated with the + operator that is defined for basic_string types.
 They can also be concatenated in the same way as adjacent string literals.
-In both cases, the string encoding and the suffix must match: auto x1 = "hello" " " " world"; // OK auto x2 = U"hello" " " L"world"; // C2308: disagree on prefix auto x3 = u8"hello" " "s u8"world"s; // OK, agree on prefixes and suffixes
-auto x4 = u8"hello" " "s u8"world"z; // C3688, disagree on suffixes
+In both cases, the string encoding and the suffix must match: auto x1 = "hello " " world"; // OK auto x2 = U"hello " L"world"; // C2308: disagree on prefix auto x3 = u8"hello "s u8"world"s; // OK, agree on prefixes and suffixes auto x4 = u8"hello "s u8"world"z; // C3688, disagree on suffixes

-String literals with universal character names
+### String literals with universal character names

 Native (non-raw) string literals may use universal character names to represent any character, as long as the universal character name can be encoded as one or more characters in the string type.
 For example, a universal character name representing an extended character can't be encoded in a narrow string using the ANSI code page, but it can be encoded in narrow strings in some multi-byte code pages, or in UTF-8 strings, or in a wide string.
 In C++11, Unicode support is extended by the char16_t* and char32_t* string types:
 // ASCII smiling face